obreil54/obreil54/README.md

   *A centralized platform built for tracking IT equipment across an organization, featuring dual authentication and custom reporting tools using Ruby on Rails.*

 - [**Website for White Crescent Foundation**](https://github.com/obreil54/WCFYE)
   *A static website built for a grassroots charity providing essential services in Yemen.
-Integrated with donation buttons and a Formspree-powered contact form.*
+Integrated with donation buttons and a Formspree-powered form.*

 ---